scipion-em/scipion-em-carbonara/README.rst

 - **Configuration variables**

-The installation of CARBonAra within Scipion automatically defines the variable `CARBONARA_ENV_ACTIVATION` for specifying how to activate the conda environment required to run CARBonAra and wil be added to the final carbonara command.
+The installation of CARBonAra within Scipion automatically defines the variable `CARBONARA_ENV_ACTIVATION` for specifying how to activate the conda environment required to run the final CARBonAra command.

 .. code-block::